Samuel W. Stark - CV

 Ongoing, planning to submit in March 2026

-Designed a high-throughput cryptography accelerator for checking memory accesses at the edges of the interconnect.
+- Secure FPGA Design - Designed a high-throughput cryptography accelerator for checking memory accesses at the edges of the interconnect.
 Verified the design using a custom C++ UVM testbench with Verilator.
 Integrated with a pre-existing soft-CPU interconnect design on a Stratix-10 FPGA.

-Wrote drivers and other software for interacting with the cryptography accelerator in multiple operating systems, including FreeBSD, using C, C++, Rust, and Python.
+- Low-Level Operating System Integration - Wrote drivers and other software for interacting with the cryptography accelerator in multiple operating systems, including FreeBSD, using C, C++, Rust, and Python.

-Wrote an article for ACM Queue on high-performance memory safety in CXL, which was subsequently published in Communications of the ACM - the official magazine of the world’s largest scientific computing society.
+- Writing and Communication - Wrote an article for ACM Queue on high-performance memory safety in CXL, which was subsequently published in Communications of the ACM - the official magazine of the world’s largest scientific computing society.
 The article is available online.

 M.Phil in Advanced Computer Science - University of Cambridge